 Angie Ouattara has worked as a Midwife and Focused Care Practitioner in Salford for many years, and thinks she might have looked after bumps and tums or had a brew in every street in Salford over the last 18yrs.

-Liz Peppiatt is currently a social worker and church leader.
+Liz Peppiatt is a social worker and a church leader.
 She has had the opportunity to live overseas however Salford is the place she calls home.
 Her passions are pasta and 80’s pop!